fedi-e2ee/public-key-directory-specification/README.md

 And if you repeat this exercise, you will eventually reinvent a trust model for a public key infrastructure.

+### Why This Problem Is Harder Than It Looks

+There are some obvious questions that arise when first faced with this problem, depending on your technical background.

+#### Why not just a simple directory?

+A simple directory is quick and easy: Just look up a username and get their public key.
+ActivityPub already offers such a mechanism with [webfinger](https://webfinger.net/).
+Why not just rely on that?

+The problem is: You have to **completely trust** whoever runs that directory.
+If a simple directory operator is compromised, or decides to be malicious, they can silently hand you the wrong key for someone you want to message, and you'd have no way to detect it.
+The key you think belongs to Alice might actually belong to an attacker.

+#### Why not just use Certificates and Certificate Authorities?

+This creates a power structure where a few trusted entities (Authorities) have the capability to impersonate anyone in the ecosystem.
+This gives hackers and hostile governments easy targets to prioritize, and is fundamentally incompatible with the goals and culture of the Fediverse.

+#### Why not use an existing solution?

+The technical details matter a lot.
+Read [the thread model](Specification.md#threat-model) to understand more about what features and security properties we're trying to provide, which isn't compatible with existing designs.

+(This README only gets more technical from this point on.)

 ### Our Proposal

 Our solution is to require all relevant actions (public key enrollment and revocation) be published immediately onto an